 This one's down to Copacabana with Ipanema hiding behind the hump.

 There are two airports in Rio and Santos Dumont mainly handles domestic flights to São Paulo.

 Planes take off from a runway that's not nearly long enough then veer sharply left to avoid clipping the cable cars.
 The Rough Guide™ doesn't mention the dangers of that.

 Back in the 20th century, I inherited a nephew and he came here for the 2014 World Cup of Soccer.
 England may have failed to get out of the group but after asking a girl for directions one night, he came back home with his own Jules Rimet.

 That's the reason for this trip to the Southern Hemisphere, they're getting married, you see.
 Lovely Nathalia's from , which is over the bay and is where that eight-mile-long bridge takes you.

 She says that residents of Rio say the best thing about Niterói is the view back to Rio.
 The poor lass is soon to be living in so not much change there then.

 Relax, it's not meant in a trophy kind of way.
 At best, it's just a poor metaphor, of sorts.

-You'll need to figure out how to buy tickets in advance although some hawker down in Urca will promise to get you there and back in 2 hours.
+You'll need to figure out how to buy tickets in advance although some hawker down in Urca will promise to get you there and back in two hours.
 That sounded optimistic and the closest we got to it was this blurry zoom.